CS 70

 Key Points:

-- Specifically, we need to find a new parent node that can correctly be a parent to both children of the removed key, so it needs to be
+• Specifically, we need to find a new parent node that can be a parent to both the child nodes, so the new parent node has to be both

-- A great choice is to pick a node that is closest in sorted order to the removed node, such as the one before it, namely the greatest node less than the removed node.
+• We want to pick a node that is closest in the sorted order to the removed node, such as the node located just before it in order—that is, the largest key that is less than the removed node.

-- That node is the rightmost descendent of the left child.
+• That node is the rightmost descendant of the left child.

-- So we remove the replacement parent node (which has at most one child, so we can use one of the above techniques to remove it) and put it in place of the removed node.
+• We then remove our replacement parent node (which has at most one child, so we can use one of the techniques we discussed above to remove it) and reattach it where the original node we were removing had been.

 Here is the resulting tree: